RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR056 | Update Show Time validation problem
-ERR057 | Failed to register payment at payment provider ERR058 | One or more seats are duplicate in this reservation
+ERR057 | Failed to register payment at payment provider ERR058 | One or more seats are duplicate in this reservation ERR059 | One or more seat id are invalid in this reservation